Develop Smart Home Skills for Multiple Languages

 Provide Testing Instructions, Privacy & Compliance and Availability for Your Skill

 The final steps to publishing your skill are to provide test instructions for the certification team, answer privacy questions, and choose where you will distribute your skill.

 - Choose the option to distribute your skill in all countries where Amazon distributes skills or choose specific countries and regions.
-The distribution is independent of language – a skill can be available in a particular country even if it does not support languages commonly spoken in that country.
+The distribution is independent of language – a skill can be available in a particular country/region even if it does not support languages commonly spoken in that region.